 \subsection{FineMedLM}

-To enhance the language model’s capability for engaging in natural conversations, we first conducted 3-stage SFT, which involved fine-tuning the pre-trained LLM on chat-style data, including both instructions and responses.
+To enhance the language model’s capability for engaging in natural conversations, we first conduct 3-stage SFT, which involves fine-tuning the pre-trained LLM on chat-style data, including both instructions and responses.

-Many researchers \cite{wang2021survey, zhang2024curriculum} have found that models perform better when they are trained incrementally from simple tasks to more complex ones.
+Many researchers \citep{wang2021survey, zhang2024curriculum} have found that models perform better when they are trained incrementally from simple tasks to more complex ones.
 Based on this principle, multi-stage learning methods have gained increasing popularity.
-For instance, \citet{zhao2024aqulia} employed a multi-stage training approach for continuous pre-training.
-In their method, the first stage involved mixed training with general and medical data, while the second stage focused solely on medical data.
+For instance, some researchers employ a multi-stage training approach for continuous pre-training \citep{zhao2024aqulia}.
+In their method, the first stage involves mixed training with general and medical data, while the second stage focuses solely on medical data.
 This approach aims to mitigate the significant performance degradation caused by discrepancies between pre-training and fine-tuning datasets, thereby enhancing the model's capabilities in the medical domain.
 Inspired by this, we adopt a 3-stage SFT approach within medical knowledge, starting broadly with general medical domain data and progressively narrowing the scope to focus on increasingly specialized subfields.

-Our model is based on LLaMA3.1-8B and was fine-tuned in three stages.
-In the first stage, we randomly sampled 200,000 instances from the entire medical dataset for training, using a learning rate of 3e-5.
-We reserved 10\% of the training set for validation and obtained the best checkpoint after two epochs.
-In the second stage, 36,000 instances were randomly selected from the Internal Medicine subset of FineMed, with a learning rate of 5e-6, resulting in the best checkpoint after two epochs.
-In the third stage, 11,000 instances were selected from the Endocrinology subset, using a learning rate of 5e-6, and the best checkpoint was obtained after one epoch.
-The training hyperparameters were as follows: sequence length was set to 1024, batch size in the first stage to 256, batch size in the second and third stages to 128, and warm-up steps to 10\% of the total steps.
-A cosine learning rate scheduler was employed.
-To mitigate overfitting, we applied a weight decay of 0.01 and set dropout to 0.1.
-Training was parallelized across 4 NVIDIA A100-80G GPUs, utilizing the AdamW optimizer with bf16 precision and the ZeRO-3 optimization strategy.
+Our model is based on Llama3.1-8B and fine-tuned in 3 stages.
+In the first stage, we randomly sample 228,000 instances from the entire medical dataset for training, using a learning rate of 1e-5.
+We reserve 10\% of the training set for validation and obtain the best checkpoint after two epochs.
+In the second stage, 25,600 instances are randomly selected from the Internal Medicine subset of FineMed, with a learning rate of 5e-6, resulting in the best checkpoint after one epoch.
+In the third stage, 10,240 instances are selected from the Endocrinology subset, using a learning rate of 5e-6, and the best checkpoint is obtained after one epoch.
+The training hyperparameters are as follows: sequence length is set to 1024, batch size to 256, and warm-up steps to 10\% of the total steps.
+A cosine learning rate scheduler is employed.
+To mitigate overfitting, we apply a weight decay of 0.01 and set dropout to 0.1.
+The training stage is parallelized across 4 NVIDIA A100-80G GPUs, utilizing the AdamW optimizer with bf16 precision and the ZeRO-3 optimization strategy.